h-ohsaki/chatgpt-el/README.md

 }
 ```

-2. Make sure your Chrome/Chromium visits https://chatgpt.com by runnning
+2. Make sure your Chrome/Chromium visits ChatGTP/Gemini/Calude Web page by
-`chatgpt -i`.
+runnning `chatgpt -i`.
+In the following examples, use `gemini` or `claude` if
+you want to use Gemini or Calude.

 ``` sh
 > ./chatgpt -i
 ```

-3. Send a query (e.g., `hello`) to ChatGPT.
+3. Send a query (e.g., `hello`) to ChatGPT/Gemini/Calude.

 ``` sh
 > ./chatgpt -q hello
 Hello!
 How can I assist you today?
 ```

-This will show the reply from ChatGPT, which must be equivalent to
+This will show the reply from ChatGPT/Gemini/Calude, which must be equivalent
-that shown in your Chromium/Chrome.
+to that shown in your Chromium/Chrome.

 # FOR QUTEBROWSER USERS